 As a result of the liberalization, the banking sector in Tanzania has been booming, particularly over the last few years and new merchant banks, commercial banks, bureaus de change, credit bureaus, and other financial institutions have entered the market.

-With a total of 56 licensed banks and other non-banking financial institutions, which are not allowed to open current accounts, the market is characterized by a few big players and several small banks, and increasing competition.
+With a total of 49 licensed banks and other non-banking financial institutions, the market is characterized by a few big players and several small banks, and increasing competition.

 The insurance penetration in Tanzania, i.e. the contribution of insurance to National Gross Domestic Product remains very limited, paving the way for plenty of room for further growth.

-The Tanzania insurance sector is growing steadily, with 30 insurance companies and 112 insurance brokers currently active in the market.
+The Tanzania insurance sector is growing steadily, with 30 insurance companies, 109 insurance brokers, and 635 insurance agents as of December 2018.